javipalanca/simfleet/docs/develop.rst

 .. warning::
     The process that implies a transport movement is out of the scope of the strategy and should not be addressed by the strategy implementation.
-This pasenger-transfer process is automatically triggered when the strategy executes the helper coroutine ``pick_up_customer`` (which is supposed to be the last action of a transport strategy).
+This customer-transfer process is automatically triggered when the strategy executes the helper coroutine ``pick_up_customer`` (which is supposed to be the last action of a transport strategy).

-The place in the code where your coordinator strategy must be coded is the ``run`` coroutine.
+The place in the code where your transport strategy must be coded is the ``run`` coroutine.
 This function is executed in an infinite loop until the agent stops.
 In addition, you may also overload the ``on_start`` and the ``on_end`` coroutines, in order to execute code before the creation of the strategy or after its destruction, if needed.

 Code
 ~~~~
-The default strategy of a transport is to accept every customer's requests if the transport is not assigned to any other customer
+The default strategy of a transport is to accept any customers' request if the transport is not assigned to any other customer
 or waiting a confirmation from any customer.
 This is the code of the default transport strategy ``AcceptAlwaysStrategyBehaviour``:

 .. code-block:: python